HealthPartners Cancer Care

 - Two or more different cancers

 - A family member that carries a known mutation in a cancer causing gene

 During an infusion appointment, a patient rests in a chair while one of our certified oncology nurses places an IV to distribute their medication.
-At the Cancer Center, we provide a comfortable setting for infusions, with options for private, semi-private or community seating.
+We provide a comfortable setting for infusions, with options for private, semi-private or community seating.
 You’re welcome to bring a support person to sit with you.

 Our oncology experts include medical oncologists and hematologists, surgeons, physician assistants, certified oncology nurses and nurse navigators, genetics counselors, palliative care physicians and dietitians.

 Our board-certified hematologists study, diagnose and treat diseases of the blood.
 They also work alongside our board-certified oncologists to help determine the most effective infusion therapies to treat cancers of the organs, bones and other tissues.

 Often your care will begin with meeting an oncologist, physician assistant or certified oncology nurse.
 They’re experts on cancer and will guide you to getting the care you need.
 They may coordinate with other doctors and specialists as needed, so everyone will know your story and work together to create the right care plan for you.

 Your care plan may include testing, medication, infusion therapy, monitoring or a procedure.